-The white lily is an amazing cocktail.
-It somehow is both clean and strong with a delicate orange and herbal flavor.
-If you wanted to group it then it’s more along the lines of a vesper or dry martini.
-The white lily does some many things right that it’s really impressive. lightly sweet, strong, delicate flavor, citrusy and herbal.
+The white lily is a fantastic cocktail.
+It is clean and strong with a delicate orange and herbal flavor.
+If you wanted to group it, then it’s more along the lines of a vesper or dry martini.
+The white lily does many things right that it’s really impressive—lightly sweet, strong, and delicate flavor, citrusy and herbal.

-The most important ingredient in the white lily is the orange liqueur.
+The most essential ingredient in the white lily is the orange liqueur.
 You have to use Cointreau, no other brand works, and I will tell you why.
-When mixing any cocktail its best to use a neutral base spirit orange liqueur, like Cointreau, and not one that uses an aged based spirit, like Grand Marnier.
-Grand Marnier is great stuff and wonderful to drink by itself but the color is off and aged oaked brandy flavors compete with the cocktails other flavors.
-It’s great for sipping, not so much for mixing drinks.
-The reason it specifically has to be Cointreau and not another brand of dry neutral orange liqueur is Cointreau has a ton of orange peel oils dissolved in it.
-What gives this cocktails its beautiful pale white color is the dissolved oils in the orange liqueur braking off the alcohol molecule they are attached to in a process called the Ouzo effect or louching.
-Similar to how absinth turns pale white when you add water cointreau does too, but to a much lesser degree since it has much less dissolved oils than absinthe.
+When mixing any cocktail, it’s best to use a neutral base spirit, orange liqueur, like Cointreau, and not one that uses an aged-based spirit, like Grand Marnier.
+Grand Marnier is excellent stuff and wonderful to drink by itself, but the color is off, and aged oaked brandy flavors compete with the cocktail’s other flavors.
+It’s excellent for sipping, not so much for mixing drinks.
+It specifically has to be Cointreau and not another brand of dry neutral orange liqueur because Cointreau has a ton of orange peel oils dissolved in it.
+This cocktail’s beautiful pale white color is the dissolved oils in the orange liqueur breaking off the alcohol molecule they are attached to in a process called the Ouzo effect or louching.
+It is similar to how absinthe turns pale white when you add water.
+Cointreau does too, but to a much lesser degree since it has fewer dissolved oils than absinthe.
 The amount of oil capable of being dissolved in a liqueur will be proportional to the ABV of the liqueur.
-Sitting in at 40% ABV, Cointreau has far more orange peel oil than an orange liqueur would at 35, 30, or 25% ABV.
-Obviously the oil also adds a lot of flavor but only Cointreau will give you that beautiful look and intense orange flavor.
+At 40% ABV, Cointreau has far more orange peel oil than an orange liqueur would at 35, 30, or 25% ABV.
+The oil also adds a lot of flavors, but only Cointreau will give you that beautiful look and intense orange flavor.
 Again other orange liqueurs will still taste good but will not have the same appearance.
 Check out my Absinthe drip description for a more detailed explanation of the Ouzo effect.